 Benefits of Eggs

 Are eggs dairy?
 No. That’s good news for those who don’t tolerate dairy well, as eggs have some nice benefits.
 Most research on the health benefits of eggs focuses on chicken eggs, as these are the most commonly consumed variety of eggs.
-Let’s take a look at why eggs are so good for you.
+Now that we know the answer are eggs dairy, let’s take a look at why eggs are so good for you.

 1. Reduce Risk of Disease